shindycham/FunGen-AI-Powered-Funscript-Generator/README.md

 2. **Tracking Algorithm**: A custom tracking algorithm processes the YOLO detection results to track the positions of objects over time.
 The algorithm calculates distances and interactions between objects to determine the Funscript position.
 3. **Funscript Generation**: The tracked data is used to generate a raw Funscript file.
 4. **Simplifier**: The raw Funscript data is simplified to remove noise and smooth out the motion.
 The final `.funscript` file is saved.
-5. **Heatmap Generation**: A heatmap is generated to visualize the Funscript data.

 ---